 - a) Audit activity - - Health Board areas and DRS teams were visited as part of the annual objectives of the DRS collaborative.
 These visits are undertaken to provide a general review of the area performance and compliance with national policies and procedures.
 Discussions on staffing and resource shortfalls due to sickness or other long term leave along with local IT issues took place.
-Further visits to all Health boards in Scotland are planned on a rolling basis. - b) Clinical Outcomes/Performance against national standards - Performance of the DRSP currently meets the essential requirements NHS QIS March 2004 standards and the revised HIS standards issued in May 2016.
-In developing these revised standards the current QIS standards were reviewed and amended.
-Standards are maintained by the use of the Soarian system and nationally agreed policies/procedures.
+Further visits to all Health boards in Scotland are planned on a rolling basis. - b) Clinical Outcomes/Performance against national standards - - Performance of the DRSP currently meets the essential requirements NHS the revised HIS standards issued in May 2016.
+In developing these revised standards the current standards were reviewed and amended.
+Standards are maintained by the use of the Vector system and nationally agreed policies/procedures.